top of page

 Creative Counselling

-Different techniques and methods can be used within talking therapy to support the exploration, expression, and processing of your experiences and emotions.
+Different techniques and methods can be used within talking therapy to support the exploration, expression, processing, and integration of your experiences and emotions.

-Creative ways of working are simultaneously gentle and powerful.
+Creative ways of working are both gentle and powerful.
 There is no requirement to be ‘good at art’ or consider yourself creative for creativity to support your process.
-In fact, we are all creative, and sometimes being logical can leave us feeling ‘stuck’ in our head and our thoughts.
-Creativity enables expression and connections.
-Working creatively can allow feelings or experiences to be externalised, leading to new perspectives and deeper understanding.
+In fact, we are all creative, and sometimes being logical can leave us feeling ‘stuck’ in our heads.
+Creativity enables expression and connection.

-Creativity is present in numerous ways of working and can include imagery, art, sand, writing, movement, photography, metaphor, dance, visualisation, poetry, music….....
+Creativity is present in many ways of working and might include imagery, art, sand, writing, movement, photography, metaphor, dance, visualisation, poetry, and music.

 What is SandStory Therapy©?